AESTHET1C/Backglass-2i/README.md

-# Backglass 2 Pinball Controller Board
+# Backglass 2 Integrated Pinball Controller Board

+This is the "integrated" version of the [Backglass 2 Pinball Controller Board](https://github.com/AESTHET1C/Backglass-2).
+The I/O has been changed from wire receptacles to a ribbon cable, and the ordering has changed to better suit wire management.

+---

 An Arduino Uno-compatible unified control board tailored to the Eli Whitney Museum 2019 summer pinball project.